-Park Hours ~ Parks are open 1/2 hour before sunrise to 1/2 hour after sunset.
+Park Hours ~ Parks are open daily 1/2 hour before sunrise to 1/2 hour after sunset.

 Sales ~ No commercial soliciting without a City permit.

 Smoking ~ Smoking, including tobacco products and/or vaping, in any Meridian City park is prohibited.
 Smoking/ vaping is, however, allowed in parking lots.
-Please don’t litter.
+Please do not litter.

-Sound Amplification ~ An Amplified Sound Permit can be purchased in association with a shelter reservation and is required for sound greater than 62 decibels measured from a 20-foot distance from the sound system.
+Sound Amplification ~ An Amplified Sound Permit is required for any sound level greater than 62 decibels measured from a 20-foot distance from the sound system.

 Speed ~ The speed limit within parks is 15 mph, unless otherwise posted.

 General Park Use Information